-Gemma has a very active lifestyle – she runs, plays tennis, swims, and feels proud that she performs brilliantly in all of them.
+Gemma has a very active lifestyle.
+She runs, plays tennis, swims, and feels proud that she performs brilliantly in all of these activities.
 She thinks that regular exercise and competition help her stay optimistic, in good physical health, and in control of everything.
-In her free time, she writes a blog about automotive mechanics – a subject she feels passionate about.
+In her free time, she writes a blog about automotive mechanics, a subject she feels passionate about.

 Gemma is also a highly involved mother to her children, a loving daughter, and feels she is in a happy marriage.
 While she sometimes feels anxious about finances or lonely when her husband is abroad, on the whole, she experiences more positive feelings than negative: joy, love, interest, pride, and optimism about her future.

 In this example, we can see how Gemma has more frequent and intense positive emotions than negative ones.
 She goes out of her way to engage in activities that cause these emotions (playing sports, spending quality time with her children and parents, and writing her blog), and when she stops to reflect, she feels satisfied with her life as a whole.

 Vikram is a very passionate climate change researcher.
 He lives in an Antarctic base station with a skeleton crew of fellow researchers.

 He’s not super active and never did well at any team or individual sports, doesn’t have children, and isn’t married.
 He isn’t in touch with his family as much as he would like – it’s a bit tough in the Antarctic – but he cultivates close friendships with the rest of the research team, borne out of shared interests.